marqth/Falling-Blox/README.md

 In order to realise this project, we had to follow a multitude of instructions, helping us building the game step by step, while making us discover coding tips and good practices, such as code refactorisation.

-With this program, you will be able to play a full game of ticket to ride, up to 5 players, the only difference with the real game being that we did not implement the Destination Ticket cards, in order to simplify the program.
+With this program, you will be able to play a full game of Tetris, just like the original.
-Note : You can add up to 2 arguments in the main, to add elements before the game starts.
+Note : You can add up to 2 arguments in the main, to add elements before the game starts, and you can also disable the music by commenting the lines with the function "ajouterMesique()" in the "FallingBloxVersion1" file.

+You will also find in this repository a pdf document explaining all of the game's controls.

 To use this program :